hongyaok/MyAI-Webapp/README.md

 # Future plans

-When I have time, I might include in other AI tools.
-Such as Image to Text, Text to speech etc..
+When I have time, I may include in other AI tools.
+Such as Image-to-text, Text-to-speech etc..

 # Installation